Skip to main content

 The Endocrine System’s Orchestration

-The functions as a sophisticated network of glands that produce and release hormones directly into the bloodstream.
+The endocrine system functions as a sophisticated network of glands that produce and release hormones directly into the bloodstream.
 These hormones then travel to target cells and organs, where they elicit specific responses.
 The hypothalamic-pituitary-gonadal axis (HPG axis) represents a central command center for reproductive and metabolic health.

 The hypothalamus releases gonadotropin-releasing hormone (GnRH), which prompts the pituitary gland to secrete luteinizing hormone (LH) and follicle-stimulating hormone (FSH).
 These gonadotropins then stimulate the gonads (testes in men, ovaries in women) to produce testosterone and other sex hormones.